 Eligibility: Eligible applicants must be preparing to enter his or her first year in the J.D.
 Program at the University of Oregon School of Law.
-Fellows are selected on the basis of academic merit and demonstrated interest in International Law.
+Fellows are selected on the basis of academic merit and demonstrated interest in business Law.
 Preference is given to applicants with a focus on business law.

 Award amount: $4,250.00 ($2,125.00 awarded at the beginning of Fall semester, and $2,125.00 awarded at the beginning of the Spring semester)

 Fellowship projects: Business Law 1L Fellows work with a faculty advisor to support the Business Law Program’s research, administration, and event planning with respect to one of the following project areas:

 - Corporate Governance.
 In the wake of the subprime mortgage crisis, an understanding of the behavior and incentives of corporate America and the major Wall Street banks has perhaps never been so important.
 At the UO, business law faculty are engaged in a comparative study of how various corporate enterprises – including small and large businesses, hedge funds, and other accumulators of capital – are governed and how legal reform can help prevent future economic calamity.

 - Entrepreneurship.
 Small businesses and entrepreneurship lie at the heart of the Northwest economy.
 Advising and raising capital for these new and growing enterprises can be one of the most important services a business lawyer can provide.
 Building on our relationship with the UO’s Lundquist College of Business, UO business law faculty are engaged in a variety of endeavors aimed at exploring the unique issues presented by early-stage businesses.